gradio-app/gradio/guides/08_gradio-clients-and-lite/02_getting-started-with-the-js-client.md

 // [ "I said the same phrase 30 times." ]
 ```

-The Gradio client works with any hosted Gradio app, whether it be an image generator, a text summarizer, a stateful chatbot, a tax calculator, or anything else!
+The Gradio Client works with any hosted Gradio app, whether it be an image generator, a text summarizer, a stateful chatbot, a tax calculator, or anything else!
 The Gradio Client is mostly used with apps hosted on [Hugging Face Spaces](https://hf.space), but your app can be hosted anywhere, such as your own server.

 **Prequisites**: To use the Gradio client, you do _not_ need to know the `gradio` library in great detail.
 However, it is helpful to have general familiarity with Gradio's concepts of input and output components.